NSS-Day-Cohort-74/Bug-Ranch-KaiSwain/README.md

    }
    ```
    Explain this code with your best vocabulary.
-   > Your answer here
+   > areas.forests produces a random number between 1-3.
+So the string "forest" will be pushed into the journey array 1-3 times
-5. Explain the value of the `database` variable in the **database** module.
+5. Explain the value of the `database` variable in the *database** module.
 Be as comprehensive as possible.
-   > Your answer here
+   > database is an object that stores 2 arrays, that each contain objects.
 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
-   > Your answer here
+   > herdSize can be anything until I invoke the function and pass in an arguement.
+When I do invoke the function will pass through a variable which is cattleToDrive which has a value of int 50.

 ## When You Are Done